mikesprague/localweather/README.md

 # Local Weather App

-Updating an old app I wrote to be more current
+Updating an old app I wrote to be somewhat more current/modernized

+## Current Features and Requirements

+- App uses browser for geolocation
+- Powered by Dark Sky API
+- Uses own API (barebones node/express app) to alleviates CORS issues
+- Uses localStorage for caching (limits Dark Sky requests to every 10 minutes)

 ## Modernize Weather App To Do (WIP)